Trump’s Lawyers Claim He Can’t Be Sued For Sexual Misconduct While President

 Lawyers for President Donald Trump are borrowing a page from former President Bill Clinton’s playbook in trying to claim immunity from sexual harassment charges while serving as President of the U.S.

-The lawsuit brought on by a former contestant of The Apprentice, as reported by USA TODAY, is the impetus for President Trump’s private lawyers claiming that Mr. Trump’s should be shielded from Summer Zervos’ defamation lawsuit since he is currently president.
+The lawsuit brought by a former contestant on The Apprentice, as reported by USA TODAY, is the impetus for President Trump’s private lawyers claiming that Mr. Trump’s should be shielded from Summer Zervos’ defamation lawsuit since he is currently president.
 The memo speaks about the “high respect” due the office of the presidency, quotes the Constitution, and writes about the nearly $3,000 in damages sought by Summer and the timing of the lawsuit.

 However, President Trump is attempting to use a strategy that didn’t work for Bill Clinton, reports the Los Angeles Times.
 Former President Clinton also attempted to block a woman’s sexual harassment battle against him when the California woman named Paula Jones said Mr. Clinton groped her in the Beverly Hills Hotel in 2007.
-It’s a legal tactic that might not work, and travel all the way to the Supreme Court.
+It’s a legal tactic that might not work, and the case could travel all the way to the Supreme Court.

 Belen Sisa’s Facebook: Immigrant’s Photo, $300 Tax Payment, Gets Pro-Trump Hate https://t.co/32loqWdbI0